douglasrizzo/catsim/sphinx/api/techniques/estimation/warm-wle.md

      - Tolerance passed to the underlying numerical MLE routine.
    * - ``verbose``
      - ``False``
-     - Planned diagnostics flag inherited from the estimator base class.
+     - Diagnostics flag inherited from the estimator base class.
 ```

 ## Behavioral Contracts